-The Protocols for Expeditious, Cost-Effective Commercial Arbitration, developed by the College of Commercial Arbitrators (CCA), identifies four stakeholder groups in arbitration: business users and in-house counsel, outside counsel, arbitrators, and institutions; and delineates various process-enhancing techniques applicable to each group.
-For example, for outside counsel, the Protocols illustratively recommend: memorializing early assessment of a case including realistic estimates of the time and cost involved in arbitrating the matter at various levels of depth and detail, and reaching a written understanding with their client regarding the specific approach to be taken, including nature and extent of discovery; selecting arbitrators with proven management ability and setting forth expectations to the arbitrators for an efficient and speedy process; cooperating to the fullest extent with opposing counsel on procedural matters; limiting discovery consistent with their client's goals and cooperating with the tribunal and opposing counsel in finding appropriate ways to do so; considering billing alternatives that incentivize reduced cycle time or net costs of dispute resolution; recognizing and exploiting differences between arbitration and litigation (such as the absence of a jury, limitations on motion practice, relaxed evidentiary standards which preclude a need for repeated objections as to form and hearsay); and keeping the tribunal informed of any problems and concerns, including discovery, scheduling and other procedural aspects, as soon as they arise, and empowering and then enlisting the tribunal chair to quickly address and resolve these matters so as to minimally impact the remainder of the process.
+The Protocols for Expeditious, Cost-Effective Commercial Arbitration, developed by the College of Commercial Arbitrators (CCA), identify four stakeholder groups in arbitration: business users and inhouse counsel, outside counsel, arbitrators, and institutions; and delineate various process-enhancing techniques applicable to each group.
+For example, for outside counsel, the protocols illustratively recommend:

+- Memorializing early assessment of a case, including realistic estimates of the time and cost involved in arbitrating the matter at various levels of depth and detail, and reaching a written understanding with the client regarding the specific approach to be taken, including the nature and extent of discovery; - Selecting arbitrators with proven management ability and setting forth expectations to the arbitrators for an efficient and speedy process; - Cooperating to the fullest extent with opposing counsel on procedural matters; - Limiting discovery consistent with the client's goals and cooperating with the tribunal and opposing counsel in finding appropriate ways to do so; - Considering billing alternatives that incentivize reduced cycle time or net costs of dispute resolution; - Recognizing and exploiting differences between arbitration and litigation, such as the absence of a jury, limitations on motion practice, and relaxed evidentiary standards that preclude a need for repeated objections as to form and hearsay; and - Keeping the tribunal informed of any problems and concerns, including discovery, scheduling, and other procedural aspects, as soon as they arise, and empowering and then enlisting the tribunal chair to quickly address and resolve these matters so as to minimally impact the remainder of the process.

 The report Techniques for Controlling Time and Costs in Arbitration, produced by the International Chamber of Commerce (ICC), also specifies a number of process-enhancing techniques.
-Based on statistics provided by the ICC International Court of Arbitration, the report noted that only 18% of the total costs of an ICC arbitration are for administrative fees and arbitrator's fees and expenses -- an amount that could be easily recouped through use of appropriate efficiency enhancing techniques.
+Based on statistics provided by the ICC International Court of Arbitration, the report noted that only 18 percent of the total costs of an ICC arbitration are for administrative fees and arbitrator's fees and expenses 9-an amount that could be easily recouped through use of appropriate efficiency enhancing techniques.

 Specifically, discovery, usually the highest cost driver, can be drastically limited in arbitration.
-Arbitration rules regarding discovery are very simple, as evident in Rule R-34(a) of the 2010 AAA Commercial Rules:

-"The parties may offer such evidence as is relevant and material to the dispute and shall produce such evidence as the arbitrator may deem necessary to an understanding and determination of the dispute.
-Conformity to the legal rules of evidence shall not be necessary".
+Arbitration rules regarding discovery are very simple, as evident in Rule R-34(a) of the 2013 American Arbitration Association (AAA) Commercial Arbitration Rules: "The parties may offer such evidence as is relevant and material to the dispute and shall produce such evidence as the arbitrator may deem necessary to an understanding and determination of the dispute.
+Conformity to legal rules of evidence shall not be necessary."

 The arbitrator controls discovery; the parties agree on its extent.
 Parties can agree to a joint, sharply focused exchange of only those documents on which each intends to rely, nothing more: no interrogatories, no depositions, no other discovery.
 Should the parties need a greater degree of discovery, including e-discovery, they can choose that instead.
-CPR recently promulgated a protocol providing multiple levels of increasingly extensive discovery of physical and electronic documents to which parties can mutually agree to use a particular level during arbitration.
+The International Institute for Conflict Prevention and Resolution (CPR) recently promulgated a protocol providing multiple levels of increasingly extensive discovery of physical and electronic documents to which parties can mutually agree to use a particular level during arbitration.
+10

-Efficient, cost-effective modalities can be used to receive witness testimony, such as, e.g., prefiled direct testimony, witness statements, deposition testimony (with limits on their length and number), "hot-tubbing" opposing expert witnesses and video-linked testimony.
+Efficient, cost-effective modalities can be used to receive witness testimony, such as, e.g., prefiled direct testimony, witness statements, deposition testimony (with limits on their length and number), "hot-tubbing" opposing expert witnesses, and video-linked testimony.

 Motion practice provides further opportunities to achieve efficiencies.
-Arbitrators exercise considerable discretion in deciding if and when to accept motions, as reflected in Rule R-32(b) of the 2010 AAA Commercial Rules:

-"The arbitrator, exercising his or her discretion, shall conduct the proceedings with a view to expediting the resolution of the dispute ...".
+Arbitrators exercise considerable discretion in deciding if and when to accept motions, as reflected in Rule R-32(b) of the 2013 AAA Commercial Arbitration Rules: "The arbitrator, exercising his or her discretion, shall conduct the proceedings with a view to expediting the resolution of the dispute. . . ."